w3c/wai-media-guide/description.md

 ### Creating Description in a Separate Audio File Only

+This approach only works when there is enough space in the main audio for the description, *and* the media player supports a separate audio track for the description.
 This requires skills and software for audio recording and audio editing.

-_(Per above, this approach only works when there is enough space in the main audio for the description, *and* the media player supports a separate audio track for the description.)_

 The process to develop description in a separate audio file is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).